-Rescued hens are staying snug this winter thanks to woolly jumpers knitted for them by warm hearted Reaseheath students.
+Bald hens are staying snug this winter thanks to woolly jumpers knitted for them by Reaseheath’s warm hearted students

-The 12 hens, which had come from an intensively managed indoor system, are among the latest additions to Reaseheath’s mini zoo and are being looked after by staff and students at the Nantwich college’s animal centre.
+The 12 hens, which had come from an intensively managed indoor system, are among the latest additions to Reaseheath’s mini zoo.
+They are being looked after by staff and students at the college’s animal centre.

 Because the hens had never been outside before, their feathers were not well grown enough to withstand the January chill.
-But now, wearing their new outfits, they are able to enjoy their first taste of freedom in a special enclosure which has also been designed and built by students.
+But, wearing their new outfits, they have been able to enjoy their first taste of freedom in an outdoor enclosure with climbing frames and rope lines pegged with leaves, all designed and built by students.

-As well as learning first hand about the handling a care of poultry, the students will study the hens’ behaviour and record how quickly they adapt from their previous intensive system to becoming free range.
-Already they are laying eggs, which go to feed other animals in Reaseheath’s collection.
+As well as learning first hand about the handling and care of poultry, the students are studying the hens’ behaviour, particularly how quickly they adapt from their previous intensive system to becoming free range.
+Already the hens are laying eggs, which go to feed other animals in Reaseheath’s collection.

-The hens are just over a year old and have been adopted from the British Hen Welfare Trust, a national charity which rehomes commercial laying hens.
+The hens are just over a year old and were adopted from the British Hen Welfare Trust, a national rehoming charity for commercial laying hens which are destined for slaughter.
 Reaseheath already has other poultry species including mini bantams and rare breed brahmas.